xueyinglyu/AVID/README.md

 # AVID – Accurate Viral Integration Detector

-### AVID is a sensitive and accurate tool for viral integration detection by next generation sequencing data.
+### AVID is a sensitive and accurate tool for viral integration detection by next-generation sequencing data.

 # 1. Installation